SPECIFIC CALL FOR RESEARCH GRANT APPLICATIONS

 - Antibiotic therapy

-Research Grants Application process: Due to the large number of grant applications received in this category applications are subject to a three-step review process as follows: 1) an initial triage process, 2) an external peer review process; and 3) a final review by the BSAC Grants Committee.
-The initial triage process is to assess the eligibility of all applicants & research topics.
-Applications that do not meet the eligibility criteria will be rejected at the triage stage.
+Application Process: Applications received in this category are subject to a four-step review process as follows: 1) an initial triage process, 2) an external peer review process, 3) a final triage process; and 4) final review by The BSAC Grants Committee*.
+The initial triage (step 1) is to assess the eligibility of all applicants & research topics, applications not successful at this stage will be rejected and applicants notified directly.
+The final triage process (step 3) is to assess external peer review scores, applications not successful at this stage will be rejected and applicants notified directly.

-- Additional information as detailed in the application form (in order as follows):
+- Additional information as detailed on page 3 of the application form (in the exact order below):

 - Hypotheses to be investigated